import numpy as np

 0.0, -300.0, 8935350.0))

-In the end, we close the file connection and create a new file output/dem_resample_nearest.tif
+In the end, we close the file connection, thus finalizing the new file output/dem_resample_nearest.tif

 dst.close()